lightly-ai/lightly/docs/source/getting_started/advanced.rst

 The built-in collate class
 :py:class:`lightly.data.collate.ImageCollateFunction` provides a set of common augmentations used in SimCLR and MoCo.
+Instead of a single batch of images, it returns a tuple of two batches of randomly transformed images.

 Since Gaussian blur and random rotations by 90 degrees are not supported by default in torchvision, we added them to lightly